Canadian Classics: Controversy

 In 1997, the organisation protested once again after RBH put a celebrity endorsement from master tobacco blender Douglas Kilpatrick ("Only the finest Canadian tobacco") on the packs.
 The organisation criticised the move, saying that the 1997 Tobacco Act bans the use of testimonials "however displayed or communicated" (Section 21(1)).
 RBH has not provided an explanation for why this testimonial is not in contravention of the Tobacco Act.

 In 2015, the Canadian Cancer Society warned that the use of so-called "click" cigarettes (which contain a capsule of menthol in the ball that is clicked to release) could attract youngsters to pick up smoking, effectively increasing youth smoking.

 In the same year, with the bans of menthol cigarettes in Nova Scotia in June 2015 and Alberta in September 2015, Global Tobacco Control warned that RBH was still selling menthol-like cigarettes in the two provinces with the same characteristics, but calling them "green" instead of "menthol".

 In 2016, RBH introduced some limited edition packs for Canada Day, which sparked outrage from various anti-tobacco movements in Canada, such as the Canadian Cancer Society and Physicians for a Smoke-Free Canada.
 It is speculated that RBH uses the limited edition packaging as an advertising vehicle before the introduction of plain packaging in the future.

 Sport sponsorship

-Canadian Classic sponsored various wild-water rafting events in the mid- to late 1990s.
+Canadian Classic sponsored various white-water rafting events in the mid- to late 1990s.